tari-labs/tari-university/src/network-analysis/probabilistic-attack/MainReport.md

 | Hypergeometric Distribution          | The number of successes in the first $m$ of a series of $n$ consecutive Yes/No experiments, if the total number of successes is known.
 This distribution arises where there is no replacement. |
 | Poisson Binomial  Distribution       | The number of successes in a series of independent Yes/No experiments with different success probabilities. |

+A discrete distribution with infinite support can have an infinite number of possible realizations.
 Examples of discrete distribution with **infinite** support include the following:

 | Type of Infinite Discrete Distribution | Description [[1]]                                            |
 | -------------------------------------- | ------------------------------------------------------------ |